Skip to main content

 NexfinityOne Survival Paracord Bracelet — premium LED bracelet with multi-tool buckle

-The NexfinityOne is the premium option in the LED category at $25.99 for a 2-pack — the most expensive bracelet in our entire lineup.
+The NexfinityOne is the premium option in the LED category — the most expensive bracelet in our entire lineup.
 The SOS LED matches the NVioAsport's 3-mode capability (steady, strobe, SOS morse code) with visibility up to 32 feet.
+For the full spec breakdown, see our NexfinityOne LED deep dive.

 Where the NexfinityOne stands apart is its multi-tool buckle.
 The assembly includes screwdriver tips, hex wrenches, and a bottle opener — tools the NVioAsport does not have built into the bracelet itself.
 The high-decibel rescue whistle is also louder than the NVioAsport's, and the compass dial is the same large 0.79-inch format.

 The downsides are price and comfort.
-At nearly double the NVioAsport's cost, you are paying a significant premium for the upgraded multi-tool.
-The bulkier buckle assembly makes it the least comfortable bracelet for all-day wear, and the battery compartment seal can loosen over time.
+At nearly double the NVioAsport's cost, you are paying a steep markup for the upgraded multi-tool.
+The bulkier buckle assembly makes it the least comfortable bracelet for all-day wear, and the battery compartment seal can loosen over time — a known issue flagged repeatedly in user reviews.
+After extended outdoor use in humid conditions, check the seal and dry the compartment before storing.

 Built-in SOS LED with 3 modes: steady on, strobe, and SOS morse code pattern